|Home English Facebook Donate|

 Keep the good teachings of the Church

 In the Church we often tell new members or investigators to keep the good, true things of your faith and let us add to it.
-Similarly we ask those that either wish to remain in the Church or those that decide they're better off without it, to retain the good things they experienced in the Church.
+Similarly we ask those who either wish to remain in the Church or those who decide they're better off without it, to retain the good things they experienced in the Church.
 We acknowledge that the Church does have many good teachings and experiences that came into our lives as a result of the Church and we encourage people to not abandon them.
 Many of these are universal things like the "golden rule" or helping our neighbors altruistically as taught by Jesus in the Bible and in the Book of Mormon.

 A well-done video summarizing the: Top 10 Mormon Problems Explained

 An excellent presentation on why people leave by John Dehlin

 John has updated his popular 'Why people leave the LDS Church and what can we do about it' video.
 He has now included results of a survey.

 Powerpoint presentation: can be found here.

 Church historian Elder Jensen speaks publicly on members leaving the church